Unicity/Chimera/classes/Unicity/VLD/README.md

 #### Eval Statements

-An `eval` statement is used to perform some type of validation operation.
+An `eval` statement is used to perform the validation operation.
 It does so by executing the designated module.

 ```
 eval("module") <- ["path"].